 Greek Health Minister Haris Theoharis says foreign tourists can come to Greece without coronavirus tests required.
 There will also be no mandatory 14-day quarantine.
-U.S. citizens are still prohibited from entering Greece.

-TPG’s Melanie Lieberman reported back in May that Prime Minister Katrín Jakobsdóttir said “Iceland will welcome international travelers back ‘no later than June 15.’”
+TPG’s Melanie Lieberman reported back in May that Prime Minister Katrín Jakobsdóttir said “Iceland will welcome international travellers back ‘no later than June 15.’”
 Iceland has had less severe lockdowns than most other countries, but a ban on American tourists is still in effect through July until further notice.
 Our own Zach Honig learned that the hard way when his flights were cancelled.

 Only European citizens of the Schengen zone are being allowed.
-According to the U.S. Embassy in Iceland, “All travelers entering Iceland, including Icelandic citizens and residents, must self-quarantine for 14 days or submit to a COVID-19 test upon arrival at the airport.”
+According to the U.S. Embassy in Iceland, “All travellers entering Iceland, including Icelandic citizens and residents, must self-quarantine for 14 days or submit to a COVID-19 test upon arrival at the airport.”